metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An identifier for the stack frame.
 It must be unique across all threads.
 This id can be used to retrieve the scopes of the frame with the 'scopesRequest' or to restart the execution of a stackframe.
 	Id int `json:"id"`

+	// The name of the stack frame, typically a method name.
+	Name string `json:"name"`

+	// The optional source of the frame.
+	Source Source `json:"source,omitempty"`

 	// The line within the file of the frame.
 If source is null or doesn't exist, line is 0 and must be ignored.
 	Line int `json:"line"`

 	// The column within the line.
 If source is null or doesn't exist, column is 0 and must be ignored.
 	Column int `json:"column"`

+	// An optional end column of the range covered by the stack frame.
+	EndColumn int `json:"endColumn,omitempty"`
 } // struct StackFrame

 ```